Spironolactone hyperkalemia symptoms

 Patients with certain medical conditions may be at increased risk of developing hyperkalemia while taking Spironolactone.
 These conditions include:

-See also Spironolactone for aldosterone
+See also Spironolactone therapeutic effect

 Chronic Kidney Disease